-- Covered picnic pavilion, restrooms, and drinking water fountains are available.
+- A covered picnic pavilion, restrooms, and drinking water fountains are available.

 Alternatively, you may book a small, private tour (including one on a mule-drawn wagon), led by a local guide to see the beauty of Waipi’o Valley up close and personal, and learn more about the traditional taro farming practice.

 Honokaa town – A charming plantation town of yesteryear Hawaii.
 It has a school, church, movie theater, some souvenir shops, and a few restaurants.
-A small farmer’s market is held on Saturdays in downtown, with vendors selling crafts, local specialties, fruits and vegetables.
+A small farmer’s market is held on Saturdays downtown, with vendors selling crafts, local specialties, fruits, and vegetables.